David's most beautiful goal in Spain

-The arrival of the football player David Beckham to Real Madrid coincided with the introduction of a scheme to temporarily allow foreigners (‘foreign talent’) to work in Spain under favorable conditions.
-The case was highlighted in the press with David Beckham as an example and since then this arrangement is also called the ‘Beckham scheme’.
+The arrival of the football player David Beckham to Real Madrid coincided with the introduction of a tax incentive to temporarily allow foreigners (‘foreign talent’) to work in Spain under favorable conditions.
+The case was highlighted in the press with David Beckham as an example and since then this regulation was and is still also called the ‘Beckham Rule’.

 The regulation means that if foreigners (non-Spaniards) are employed in Spain, their income can then be temporarily taxed at a fixed and relatively low rate of 24% instead of the progressive table for residents.
 The 24% rate only applies to active income up to 600,000 euros, above which a 47% rate is applied.

 These rates apply to all income, even if part of the work is carried out abroad.
 The scheme is usually fiscally attractive from a gross salary of around 55,000 euros per year onwards.